The SnipVault alternative with built-in Claude Code and per-snippet Git

 Builders who want a longer-form AI loop

-If you find yourself wanting more than chat — closer to a coding session — the Claude Code terminal lives inside SleekByte's editor and persists across reloads.
+If you find yourself wanting more than chat — closer to a full coding session — the Claude Code terminal lives inside SleekByte's editor and persists across reloads, so multi-file work does not lose its context.

 Teams that prefer local Git per snippet

-Per-snippet local .git means rollback and inline diff browsing without depending on a GitHub remote that has to be kept in sync.
+Per-snippet local .git means rollback and inline diff browsing without depending on a GitHub remote that has to be kept in sync, and without a remote-state-management problem when the branch and the install drift.

 Anyone who wants config to travel with code

-SleekByte's snippet.json declares conditions, hooks, and structure inside the snippet folder itself — version-controlled with the code, not in a separate plugin database.
+SleekByte's snippet.json declares conditions, hooks, and structure inside the snippet folder itself — version-controlled with the code, reviewable in a normal PR diff, not in a separate plugin database or admin form.

 Questions